margaretmf/margaretmf.github.io/creativewriting.md

 <br>

 ## Over It ##
-Over it
+Over it.
-It has nothing to do with me or them anymore
+It has nothing to do with me or them anymore.
-It's done
+It's done.
-I've moved on
+I've moved on.
-I am different
+I am different.
-They have their place
+They have their place.

 <br>